 We are always keen to receive suggestions for future white papers, guides or publications.
 Email your suggestions to firstname.lastname@example.org

-CRM systems – a guide for not-for-profit organisations
+CRM software – a guide for charities and not for profit organisations

 Thinking about CRM but don't know where to start?
 Our updated guide provides details of suppliers and software packages that are capable of meeting many of the key requirements for managing relationships with supporters, members, service users, beneficiaries and other types of contacts in a not-for-profit organisation.
 This latest version groups these solutions into three areas: Product, Platform and Open Source as a logical approach with which to view and understand the current CRM market.
 To receive the updated guide with supplier contact details email us at email@example.com